wso2/docs-ei/en/micro-integrator/docs/setup/security/using-hashicorp-secrets.md

 # Using HashiCorp Secrets

+!!!
+Info
+    This feature is available as a product update from 27/10/2020 onwards.
+If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

 The Micro Integrator is by default configured to use secure vault for encrypting secrets.
 However, you may encounter certain limitations if you use secrets with a large number of characters.